 To recap, this is what happens when you reprioritize Manufacturing Orders:

-1. The Material Availability status will be automatically recalculated based on the new priority of orders.
+1. The Ingredients availability status will be automatically recalculated based on the new priority of orders.

 2. If you changed the position of a Make to Order Manufacturing Order (read more), the priorities of linked Sales Orders were also updated in the "Sell" screen.